-Finally: To keep your cookies from hardening after baking, store them in an airtight container immediately after baking.
+To keep your cookies from hardening, store them in an airtight container immediately after baking.
 If they got hard, put a piece of bread with the cookies in the container overnight.

 I tend to make the same types of cookies each year, which are the traditional ones.
 Kahk is a must, betefour is a second must and also ghorayeba.
 But I also like to shake things up by making at least one new holiday cookie.
 I have many cookie monsters in my house, who will enjoy cookies year round.
-Here are some to share with you today.
+Here is a holiday cookie list for you to enjoy.

+This is mostly called Egyptian wedding cookies or kahk.
 I’ve made Kahk twice on this blog the old one with the traditional way and the more modified one stuffed with pistachios.
 Both turned out great.
-Eid is not considered a real one without kahk which comes in many sorts of stuffings or not stuffed at all.

-My kid’s favorite is the chocolate one glues together with any sort of jam.
+My kid’s favorite is the chocolate one glued together with any sort of jam.
 One of my kiddos though, like it unglued so he can dip it freely in a bowl of Nutella.

 3- Coconut macaroons:

 A seriously easy recipe for coconut macaroons or as we call them in Egypt “Shakallama”.
 This macaroon recipe does not have condensed milk in it which make it easier to control the sweetness.

 4- Caramel Heavenlies:

 Another coconut-y recipe that was a hit, this one is adults/kids approved.
 Ridiculously easy recipe that requires no special skills at all.

 These orange cookies was an adult only recipe in my home.
 The orange flavor was enough to drive my kids away, add to this the dark chocolate and they will never think twice :).
 But really orange + dark chocolate + pistachios = heavenly flavor combination.